• THE CORNFLOWER •

 Asteraceae family

-After flowering, you can blow on the acene’s wings to see them fly away and make a wish.
+After flowering, simply blow on the tart achenes to see them fly away and make a wish.

 • THE BISTORTE KNOTWEED •